The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-3/lesson-2-functional_abstractions/practice/map-filter-reduce.md

-# Unit 3 - Lesson 0 Practice 1 - Iteration, Transformation, Selecting, Reducing
-## Functional Abstraction with Higher-Order Array Methods
+# Unit 3 - Functional Abstraction with Higher-Order Array Methods

 ### Iteration: `Array.prototype.forEach`
 1. Declare a constant variable, `fellows`, and initialize it with an array consisting of the names of all of the Fellows in your cohort.
 Then use the `Array.prototype.forEach()` method to log all of those names to the console.